jacobjinkelly/slurm/README.md

 Scripts for launching sweeps on SLURM cluster.
 Originally inspired by [nng555/cluster_examples](https://github.com/nng555/cluster_examples).

 ## Requirements
-All scripts are compatible using Python 3.6, and presumably higher versions.
-Some scripts also use bash.
+Python scripts are compatible using Python 3.6 or higher.
+Other scripts use bash.

 ## Usage